Seeking The Pleasure Of Allah

 Submission In Peace

-Worshiping Allah does not mean only to follow the religious rituals.
+Our worship of Allah does not mean that we only follow and practice the religious rituals.
 Ibadah( عباد) is the Arabic word for worship.
 This refers to voluntary submission to the Creator and obedience to His preferred way.
 Ibn Taymiyyah (a classical scholar of Islam) described worship as: “It is a comprehensive term that encompasses all what Allah loves of words and deeds whether inward or outward.”

 Moral Virtues Are The Tools For Worship